kinnay/anynet/docs/reference/tls.md

 <span class="docs">Creates a TCP/TLS client and connects it to the given address.
 Blocks until the connection is ready and the TLS handshake has been performed.
 If no context is provided, the client uses plain TCP without TLS.</span>

 <code>**async with serve**(handler: Callable, host: str = "", port: int = 0, context: [TLSContext](#tlscontext) = None) -> None</code><br>
 <span class="docs">Creates a TCP/TLS server and binds it to the given address.
-If `host` is empty, the local address of the default interface is used.
+If `host` is empty, the local address of the default gateway is used.
 If `port` is 0, it is chosen by the operating system. `handler` must be an `async` function that accepts a [`TLSClient`](#tlsclient).
 The client is closed automatically when `handler` returns.
 If no context is provided, the server uses plain TCP without TLS.</span>

 ## Global Constants
 `TYPE_DER (0)`<br>